 Our list of the top 5 best Roombas for pet hair includes vacuums from all tiers of the Roomba family tree, each offering a different balance of affordability and performance.
 I’ve evaluated iRobot Roombas from the 600, 800, 900, i7, and e series to determine which models have the suction power, longevity, and reliable performance to effectively clean up pet hair.

 Thanks to a great navigational system, powerful suction on all floor types, and tangle-free rollers, the Roomba 980 stands out as the overall best Roomba for pet hair.

-Quick Look: Our Top 5 Roomba Robot Vacuums for Pet Hair
+At A Glance: Our Top Picks For Best Roomba Robot Vacuums For Pet Hair

 If your pet has long hair, choose a Roomba from the 800 series or higher.
 In contrast to the tangle-prone brush rollers found in vacuums from earlier series, these have dual rubber rollers.

 iRobot keeps their suction stats proprietary.
 Instead of releasing air watt statistics, the company rates all models against the 600 series.
 Some models are 5x more powerful, while our top pick offers 10x the suction power offered by vacuums in the 600 series.
 It’s also important to note that Roombas from the 800 series and above bring the suction closer to the floor and have greater cleaning ability.